Keep geese off of your yard

 Why is deterring geese so difficult?

 Having an ideal habitat for geese can make it difficult to keep geese off your property.
 When geese have access to food and water year-round, they may even skip migration and stay where they are.
 Bird feeders can attract geese, so it can be extra difficult to keep geese away from the property if tenants have bird feeders.
 If people are intentionally feeding the geese, this can also make it more difficult to keep geese away.
-Fortunately, there are steps you can take to deter Canadian geese from inhabiting your yard.
+Fortunately, there are steps you can take to deter Canada geese from inhabiting your yard.

 Get rid of geese and keep them away with Go Geese Go